mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 ### Help in selecting your fonts
 - [Layouts designed with google fonts](https://femmebot.github.io/google-type/)
 - [The best google fonts according to Typewolf](https://www.typewolf.com/google-fonts)

-## Adding a responsive column

-- [Add the responsive column of content CSS](https://codepen.io/wilsondmmu/pen/PJQYZG)  illustrated in the lecture, creating the class `.container-content`
-- 'tune' the `max-width` with a 65 character line for your typeface using this paragraph:
-`<p>01234567890123456789012345678901234567890123456789012345678912345</p>`
-- There's more information about why we do this and how it works [at this codepen on font sizing and column widths](https://codepen.io/wilsondmmu/pen/PJdGyE).

 ## Adding colour